Soil Mix Conundrum - Peat Moss vs Coconut Coir

 Audio Presentation of the Peat vs Coir / Love & Hate Debate

-In the podcast we talk about the problems we have when we use peat moss based soil mixes.
+In the podcast, we talk about our problems when using peat moss-based soil mixes.
 This is the Microgreen Podcast Episode 003.

 What About Growing Microgreens Without Soil?